-- Step 1 Before appealing a final nursing course grade, the student should review and become familiar with the Grade Appeal Process of the University and this Grade Appeal Process: Step-by-Step. - Step 2 At the sole discretion of the Doctor of Philosophy in Nursing Department Chair (Chair) the student may be permitted to register for and attend certain nursing courses while the student's grade appeal is pending (ordinarily, such nursing courses are those courses for which the failed course is a prerequisite).
-The Chair's approval must be in writing.
-Continued enrollment is subject to the decision of the grade appeal.
-If the grade appeal is not granted, effective immediately, the student will no longer be permitted to attend the classes for which approval to attend was given, no grades or credit will be given for those courses and the student's registration for those courses shall be voided. - Step 3 If a student believes that the final grade received in a nursing course does not reflect "reasonable and generally acceptable academic requirements," the student must, within 10 business days from the date on which the student knew or should have known about the final nursing course grade, arrange to meet with the instructor who issued the grade.
-The purpose of this meeting is to provide clarification about the method by which the grade was determined and, if possible, to resolve the issue. - Step 4 If the student and the instructor are unable to resolve the issue and the student wishes to continue the grade appeal, the student may appeal the final nursing course grade to the Chair.
-The grade appeal must be submitted in writing to the Chair within 5 business days from the date on which the student was informed of the decision of the course instructor and must clearly state the basis for challenging the grade received for the nursing course.
+- Step 3 If a student believes that the final grade received in a nursing course does not reflect "reasonable and generally acceptable academic requirements," the student must, within 10 business days from the date on which the student knew or should have known about the final nursing course grade, arrange to meet with the instructor who issued the grade.
+The purpose of this meeting is to provide clarification about the method by which the grade was determined and, if possible, to resolve the issue. - Step 4 If the student and the instructor are unable to resolve the issue and the student wishes to continue the grade appeal, the student may appeal the final nursing course grade to the chair.
+The grade appeal must be submitted in writing to the chair within 5 business days from the date on which the student was informed of the decision of the course instructor and must clearly state the basis for challenging the grade received for the nursing course.
 The student must also forward a copy of their written grade appeal to the instructor who issued the final grade being challenged.
-If the Chair is the instructor who issued the grade being appealed, the grade appeal must be submitted to the undergraduate or graduate department chair.
-All grade appeals must be completed before the Academic Progression Appeals Committee will accept a student's appeal of the decision dismissing the student from the nursing program in which he or she is enrolled (See Appeal of Academic Dismissal Policy). - Step 5 If after submitting their written appeal the student wishes to meet with the Chair responsible for the grade appeal to discuss it, the student must contact the department's program coordinator to make an appointment. - Step 6 The Chair will decide whether the final nursing course grade should be reviewed further.
-The Chair's decision of whether to have a grade reviewed is final and may not be appealed.
-If the Chair decides that the method by which the student's grade was determined was not proper and that the final nursing course grade will be reviewed, the procedure for reviewing the grade described in the University's Grade Appeal Process will be implemented.
-The Chair will notify the student in writing whether the grade will be reviewed further. - Step 7 If the grade is subject to further review, the Chair will notify the student in writing of the result of the review.
+If the chair is the instructor who issued the grade being appealed, the grade appeal must be submitted to the undergraduate or graduate department chair.
+All grade appeals must be completed before the Academic Progression Appeals Committee will accept a student's appeal of the decision dismissing the student from the nursing program in which he or she is enrolled (see Appeal of Academic Dismissal Policy). - Step 5 If after submitting their written appeal the student wishes to meet with the chair responsible for the grade appeal to discuss it, the student must contact the department's program coordinator to make an appointment. - Step 6 The chair will decide whether the final nursing course grade should be reviewed further.
+The chair's decision of whether to have a grade reviewed is final and may not be appealed.
+If the chair decides that the method by which the student's grade was determined was not proper and that the final nursing course grade will be reviewed, the procedure for reviewing the grade described in the University's Grade Appeal Process will be implemented.
+The chair will notify the student in writing whether the grade will be reviewed further. - Step 7 If the grade is subject to further review, the chair will notify the student in writing of the result of the review.